teytaud/spins-b/README.rst

 .. image:: https://codecov.io/gh/stanfordnqp/spins-b/branch/master/graph/badge.svg
   :target: https://codecov.io/gh/stanfordnqp/spins-b

-THIS FORK: adding black-box optimization in Spins-B
+This fork: adding black-box optimization in Spins-B
 ===================================================
 Spins-B is probably the most well known code for photonics inverse design in the community.
 Therefore we  chose to do our work on gradient-free optimization inside it.
 The present fork is aimed at gathering branches which include gradient-free optimization.